Southern League (1964–present): Predecessor leagues (1885–1963)

-The modern league (1964–2019)
+The modern league (1964–present)

-The Double-A SALLY League was reorganized as the Southern League in 1964.
-It elected to start with a clean slate and not maintain records prior to the 1964 season.
-The newly minted league wanted to distance itself from the SALLY League's past history in the low minors (Class C was roughly equivalent to an Advanced Rookie league today, while Class B was roughly equivalent to short-season Class A).
+The Double-A SALLY League dissolved after the 1963 season and refounded itself as the Southern League.
+The newly minted league wanted to distance itself from the SALLY League's past history in the low minors.
 Additionally, many leagues had contributed to its legacy.
+For these reasons, it elected to start with a clean slate and does not claim the original SALLY League's history or records as its own.
 In its inaugural campaign, the six-team Southern League consisted of the Asheville Tourists, Birmingham Barons, Charlotte Hornets, Chattanooga Lookouts, Columbus Confederate Yankees, Knoxville Smokies, Lynchburg White Sox, and Macon Peaches.
-Sam C. Smith, previously president of the SALLY League, served as its president.
+Sam C. Smith, the last president of the SALLY League, served as president of the new Southern League.

 From 1967 to 1969, the league was reduced to six teams.
 It went back to eight clubs in 1970, but dropped to seven in 1971.
 With an odd number of teams, the Southern League joined forces with the Double-A Texas League as the Dixie Association in 1971.
 The two leagues played an interlocking schedule with individual league champions determined at the end of the season.
-Up to this point, the Southern League champions had been simply the regular season pennant winners.
+Up to this point, the Southern League pennant had simply gone to the team with the best record at the end of the regular season.
 For the first time, the top two Southern League teams met in a best-of-three series to determine champions.
 The Charlotte Hornets defeated the Asheville Tourists, 2–1, and then defeated the Texas League champion Arkansas Travelers, 3–0, to win the Dixie Association championship.
 The partnership was dissolved after the season.

 President Smith died suddenly in April 1971, and Billy Hitchcock became the new president that August.
 Hitchcock introduced a number of changes that are still in use today.
 In 1972, the Southern League was split into two divisions, Eastern and Western.
 The playoffs, which began in the Dixie Association, were continued and expanded to a best-of-five series.
 The league also began selecting postseason All-Star teams and issuing awards for the Most Valuable Player, Most Outstanding Pitcher, and Manager of the Year.
 In 1976, it introduced a split-season format with the schedule divided in half and first and second half champions from each division being crowned.
-This expanded the playoffs to two rounds with the winners of each half competing for each division's championship and the those winners meeting for the league championship.
+This expanded the playoffs to two rounds with the winners of each half competing for each division's championship and those winners meeting for the league championship.
 With the addition of two teams in 1978, the Southern League grew to 10 teams.
 Other improvements under Hitchcock's presidency included stadium refurbishments and efforts to make the league more family-friendly.
 Attendance figures rose dramatically during his tenure.

 Jim Bragan became president in 1981 after Hitchcock's retirement.
 Over his 14 years leading the Southern League, attendance continued to grow as several cities built new ballparks.
-In 1994, Arnold D. Fielkow succeeded Bragan as president, and Don Mincher took over in 2000.
+In 1994, Arnie Fielkow succeeded Bragan as president, and Don Mincher took over in 2000.
 Lori Webb became president in 2012 after Mincher's death that March.